LuanEdCosta/copy-image-clipboard/demo/README.md

-# Copy Image Clipboard DEMO
+# Copy Image Clipboard Demo

-This is the demo application that uses React.
+This project shows how to use the library with React.